Tanzania: information for prospective students - Welcome!

-If you're leaving high school in Tanzania with the Advanced Certificate of Secondary Education (ACSE) you will be required to achieve grades ranging from AAA to BBB at Principal level.
+If you're studying the Advanced Certificate of Secondary Education Examination (ACSEE) you'll need to achieve between AAA and BBB at Principal level.

 Other post school qualifications may also be considered for entry to York on a case by case basis.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.

 For a postgraduate taught course such as a Masters, you would normally need a Bachelors degree from a recognised institution.